rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

    Whenever the mode is not set to "Design", calls to startTransaction are ignored.

-### Example 1
+### UnitTest 1 Sample

 The Selenium driver is started once and stopped at the end of the whole test.

 Only one User Path is created or updated.

    ```
 package com.selenium.test;